Academic Staff Award

 - Prepare Appointment Form and Letter of Offer.
 Upon receipt of approval to hire, an Appointment Form must be completed.
 (Attach candidate’s CV and official transcript.)
 Letters of offer for full-time positions will be prepared in the Chancellor’s Office for signature by the Dean.
 Part-time/rehire letters are prepared in the division/department with a copy to the Dean.
 Departments are responsible for communicating to applicants that the position has been filled.

-Time Release Funds are aimed at recognizing the quality research that is being done at UMM and to provide support for tenure-line faculty to dedicate more time to research.
-Five awards will be made available to faculty through a competitive proposal process that will be overseen by the Faculty Development Committee.
-Each applicant may apply for an award providing a four-credit course release during the academic year.
+Time Release Funds are aimed at recognizing the quality research that is being done at UMN Morris and to provide support for tenure-line faculty to dedicate more time to research.
+Up to two awards will be made available to faculty through a competitive proposal process that will be overseen by the Dean and Division Chairs.

 Funds for successful course release requests may be provided to the appropriate hiring unit to hire temporary staff to teach one four-credit course, labs, etc. Proposals require the applicant to work with their discipline colleagues and division chairs to devise and commit to a plan for accommodating the course release without significantly impacting course availability or colleagues’ workloads.
 Overload payments to existing full-time faculty members to cover courses are not allowed.
 Applications require the signature of the appropriate division chair.